 Moreover, people often have different working styles and experience levels.
 Some may need more support, while others simply want you there to remove obstacles.
-Especially in a remote setting, it’s not always clear who needs help.
+Especially when managing virtual teams, it’s not always clear who needs help.
 You need to stay close to your team.

-Family status is another factor that needs to be taken into account when we talk about diversity.
-At Personio working parents who struggled when kindergartens and schools closed were allowed to work 25% less with the same salary, while first-time managers were coached to help teams manage workloads.
+Family status is another factor that needs to be taken into account when we talk about the diversity of teams.
+At Personio, working parents who struggled when kindergartens and schools closed were allowed to work 25% less with the same salary, while first-time managers were coached to help teams manage workloads.

-In short, the intersection of diversity and remote work makes it good practice to be flexible about when, where, and how people do their best work, and it pays off in terms of mental health, trust, and even productivity.
+In short, the intersection of diversity and managing remote teams makes it good practice to be flexible about when, where, and how people do their best work, and it pays off in terms of mental health, trust, and even productivity.

 If we keep in mind that teams are a mix of different personalities, preferences, working styles, and life stages, how do we manage them effectively?
 Here are some tips, strategies, and resources you may find useful…